sheldonmall/day-planner/README.md

 [x] Building the required page

-[ ] Display today's date and time
+[x] Display today's date and time

-[ ] Display different colors for previous, current and future hours.
+[x] Display different colors for previous, current and future hours.

-[ ] Display previously saved tasks in their respective time slot.
+[x] Display previously saved tasks in their respective time slot.

-[ ] Code and test the `Add` button.
+[x] Code and test the `Add` buttons.

 [ ] User feedback